Bridging exercises

 Advanced use as a warm-up for 1 set of 15+ reps.

-Related abdominal exercise :
+Related abdominal exercises :

 Hands to Knees | Sit ups | Knees to chest | Abdominal crunch | Hip flexor